Maesimt/articles/readme.md

   };
 }
 ```
-And now the Typescript compiler won't let you access the `.value` on the result if you did not check if it is an error before hand.
+Voilà! now the Typescript compiler won't let you access the `.value` on the result if you haven't checked if it carried an error beforehand.
 ```typescript
 const helpAFellowWithoutAGlass = (person: Person, barTender: BarTender) => {
     const result = barTender.serve(person);